szilG/Red-Coral-Realty/README.md

 **Request Valuation page features:**

 Information and tips about selling a property.
-A contact form and an information about the agency Valuation Team.
+A contact form and an information about the agency's Valuation Team.

 **Contact page features:**